What Can a Career Coach Do for Me

 Cadence and Commitment

 Most coaching engagements run between 3 and 6 months, with session frequency determined by goals.
-Typical cadences include weekly or biweekly sessions of 60 minutes, plus 30–60 minutes of homework between sessions.
+Typical cadences include weekly or bi-weekly sessions of 60 minutes, plus 30-60 minutes of homework between sessions.
 A disciplined approach ensures behavioural change, not just advice.

 Deliverables and Accountability

-Effective coaching pairs conversation with tangible deliverables: revised CV drafts, a LinkedIn headline, a networking outreach script, or a 90-day plan.
+Effective coaching pairs conversation with tangible deliverables: revised CV drafts, LinkedIn headline, a networking outreach script, or a 90-day plan.
 Coaches keep you accountable to timelines and adjust the plan as evidence arrives from the market.

 Measurement and ROI